TEACHING TEENS TO NOT TEXT AND DRIVE

 Texts and phone calls let you know you are needed and important and most people cannot help but look to see who needs them.
 It is our human nature, but we must inform our teens that it is also the cause of thousands of deaths and hundreds of thousands of injuries every single year across the United States.

-Our legal team at Wolf & Pravato want you and your teens to stay safe and be aware of the dangers of texting and driving!
+Our legal team at the law office of Wolf & Pravato want you and your teens to stay safe and be aware of the dangers of texting and driving!